Restaurants

 That is expected.

-Instead, coaching focuses on:
+Instead, the expert focuses on:

 • judgment,